-London venues are streaming live events and performances, and there are plenty of other ways to enjoy the capital from your sofa: watch live webcams, take virtual tours in museums and galleries, and join online classes.
+London venues are also streaming live events and performances, and there are plenty of ways to enjoy the capital from your sofa: watch live webcams, take virtual tours in museums and galleries, and join online classes.

-Live London streams and recorded performances
+Live London concerts, streamed shows and recorded performances

 Online concerts and music festivals